List of speakers of the National Assembly (Hungary)

-The speaker of the National Assembly of Hungary (Az Országgyűlés elnöke, literally the president of National Assembly) is the presiding officer of the National Assembly of Hungary.
-The current speaker is László Kövér, since 6 August 2010.
+The speaker of the National Assembly of Hungary (Az Országgyűlés elnöke, lit.
+'President of the National Assembly', colloquially házelnök, lit. 'house-president') is the presiding officer of the National Assembly of Hungary.
+The current speaker is Ágnes Forsthoffer, since 9 May 2026.

-Since 1990, the speaker of the National Assembly also serves as acting President of Hungary if the elected president vacates the office before the expiration of the five-year presidential term due to death, resignation or removal from office, or temporarily if the president is incapacitated.
+Since 1990, the speaker of the National Assembly also serves as acting President of Hungary if the elected president vacates their office before the expiration of their term or if the president is temporarily incapacitated.